 Are you a working professional experiencing nagging back pain or joint stiffness due to long hours of sitting at your desk?
 If so, you’re not alone.
-A sedentary lifestyle and prolonged sitting have been associated with increased back pain and reduced joint mobility, affecting millions of people worldwide.1 In this blog post, we will explore five easy-to-perform exercises that can help alleviate back pain and improve joint mobility, even during a busy workday.
+A sedentary lifestyle and prolonged sitting have been associated with increased back pain and reduced joint mobility, affecting millions of people worldwide.1 In this blog post, we will explore five easy-to-perform exercises that can help alleviate and improve back pain and improve joint mobility, even during a busy workday.

 1. Seated Hamstring Stretch

 Sitting for extended periods can lead to tight hamstrings, which in turn can cause lower back pain.2 To stretch your hamstrings, follow these steps: